 Here, the patient comes to terms with the fact that the “new” reality is true.
-For example, they may begin to have an acceptance that a lost loved one will never come back to life or begin to accept that to a deadly illness is upon them or their loved one and that person may be in their final stages of life.
+For example, they may begin to accept that a lost loved one will never come back to life or begin to accept that a deadly illness is upon them or their loved one, and that person may be in their final stages of life.

 However, they may start to feel okay about all of this and more levelheaded.